golang/vulndb/README.md

 Some of these packages can probably be coalesced, but for now are easier to work on in a more segmented fashion.

-* `report` provides a package for parsing and linting YAML reports
 * `osv` provides a package for generating OSV-style JSON vulnerability entries from a `report.Report`
 * `client` contains a client for accessing HTTP/fs based vulnerability